The Perkins Review Reviewed

 November 2018 marked the 5th anniversary of Professor John Perkins' Review of Engineering - a report originally commissioned by the Department for Business, Innovation and Skills (BIS).
 Professor John Perkins CBE (Chief Scientific Advisor to the BIS at the time) was assigned the task of authoring the report on engineering training opportunities and the subsequent skills shortage within the UK.
 Taking 2 years to prepare, the 2013 report shed light on a definite engineering skills shortage and the effects this was having on the UK economy in the aftermath of the Great Recession.

-Since 2013, technical and vocational education have indeed taken steps forward.
+Since 2013, technical and vocational education has indeed taken steps forward.
 Significant leaps.
-Changes of note include the introduction of the Apprenticeship Levy and the productivity boosting Industrial Strategy.
+Changes of note include the introduction of the Apprenticeship Levy and the productivity-boosting Industrial Strategy.
 We've also seen new apprenticeship standards and now await the introduction of T Levels, the government's new qualification geared towards meeting the needs of industry and preparing students for work.
 We have also seen a shift forward with regard to teaching practices with an emphasis on teaching staff, not solely attracting more students.

-As the Perkins Review states, "It is also important to avoid short termism, the focus should be on building fundamental career oriented skills rather than simply trying to get someone into their next role."
-This is why Semta is dedicating our development to creating an industry that combines traditional and new talent in a way for a workforce to carry the industry forward into a successful and lucrative future.
+As the Perkins Review states, "It is also important to avoid short-termism, the focus should be on building fundamental career-oriented skills rather than simply trying to get someone into their next role."
+This is why Enginuity is dedicating our development to creating an industry that combines traditional and new talent in a way for a workforce to carry the industry forward into a successful and lucrative future.
 Another approach to lessening the skills gap has to be to make the engineering industry appealing to a much larger group of society, including women.
 Only 12% of the engineering workforce are women, compared to 46.9% of the rest of the UK workforce.
-This is no surprise when the uptake of Physics at A Level for girls is just 7,000, which is 2–3% of the annual female figures.
+This is no surprise when the uptake of Physics at A-Level for girls is just 7,000, which is 2–3% of the annual female figures.
 However, we, along with other bodies and associations, continue to work on steps that have been taken over the past five years to address the minority, such as our current project with Scottish Engineering, Equate.
-Equate's focus is towards small and medium size employers across the growing engineering and manufacturing sector in Scotland providing them with specialist training on creating inclusive workplaces which attract and retain diverse candidates.
+Equate's focus is towards small and medium-size employers across the growing engineering and manufacturing sector in Scotland providing them with specialist training on creating inclusive workplaces which attract and retain diverse candidates.